rpalermodrums/lemonade-stand/README.md

 ### Utils
 A lot of the more complicated logic lives here.
 We abstract the more complicated logic into small utilities so that model methods read more like english than code

+### Tests
+A few paramaterized tests to ensure everything functions as expected.
+To run the test suite, run `node build.js`

 # Prompt

 Lemonade Change